-A crouching grasshopper, hidden in the backcountry, this trail demands respect.
-Only 11 miles, right?
-Guaranteed to be the most challenging 11 miles of your LIFE.
-Considering the trail had completely disappeared in large chunks, it took us a while to get this running.
-2 years.
-Our efforts to open this up were worth it, we re-created a comprehensively beautiful ride that offers excellent opportunities for solitude and scenic views on your mountain bike.
+Come along for an incredible backcountry adventure few people find when traveling to Oakridge.
+Grasshopper: This trail demands respect.
+Only 11 miles?
+It’s a Grasshopper 11!
 Your ride begins with a big uplift to the start of your day.
 Empty your bottles and hydration packs, as you’ll have the opportunity to fill up with Fresh Spring Water, straight from the source.
 Now get going, Grasshopper Mountain Trail travels east for about 11 miles through the Chucksney Mountain Roadless Recreation Area, our version of Mountain Biking Wilderness.
-Grasshopper follows the ridgeline, through huge meadows, jagged mountain tops, following some of the most primitive single track in the Middle Fork Ranger District.
+Grasshopper follows the ridgeline, through huge meadows, jagged mountain tops, following some of the most primitive single track found in Oregon.
 This ride ends with a huge decent down to the valley floor cashing in a glorious 3,500’ feet.
 Is that it?
-Nope, we hop back in the shuttle where we shuttle to the top of Alpine, windy ridge or Kate’s cut in, depending on riders appetite.
-We’ll head down Alpine and stay right at the Tire Mountain split.
-We’ll finish our day with a monster decent down Tire Mountain… a punchy little climb, and then finish with maybe one of the most overlooked decents on the Willamette NF, at trail called Cloverpatch.
-This ride was featured on day 2 the 2017 Trans-Cascadia Mountain Bike Race, a comprehensive day, no doubt, but guaranteed to be an incredible day on the bike.
+Nope, we hop back in the van and shuttle to Windy Pass to capture a good chunk of Alpine trail that will lead you right back to where you started for some cold beers.
+If you haven’t ridden here, consider it, it’s a side of Oakridge worth seeing!

 Day Trip Includes: